siddh9001/EmployeeManagementSystem/README.md

 ## It is capable of performing every type of CRUD operations plus also provided with refresh button and advance search functionality

-you might not be able to perform data related operations due to elastic beanstack through which backend is running will terminate after few days of start
+you might not be able to perform data related operations because backend is handled by elastic beanstalk, which terminates after some period of time

 ## checkout some images